falsandtru/dw-cache/README.md

 100-80% of [lru-cache](https://www.npmjs.com/package/lru-cache).

 No result with 10,000,000 because lru-cache crushes with the next error on the next machine of GitHub Actions.
-It is verified that the error was thrown also when benchmarks only lru-cache.
+It is verified that the error was thrown also when benchmarking only lru-cache.
 Of course it is verified that DWC works fine under the same condition.

 > Error: Uncaught RangeError: Map maximum size exceeded